TriplyDB/Documentation/docs/triply-api/index.md

 ## Services

 Some API requests require the availability of a specific service over the dataset.
-These requests are directed towards an URI path of the following form:
+These requests are directed towards a URI path of the following form:

 ```none